 In 1978 he was appointed Head of Brass to the Leicestershire Education Authority and is Vice-Principal (Wind/Brass) of the Leicestershire School of Music.
-He was Musical Director of the Leicestershire Schools Symphony Orchestra from 1995 to 1997, and he continues teaching, playing and conducting in Leicestershire.
+He was Musical Director of the Leicestershire Schools Symphony Orchestra from 1995 to 1997.

-Don has considerable experience as a conductor of brass bands including Desford, Fodens and the City of Coventry, and is currently Musical Director of Leicester University Symphonic Concert Band.
-He is a writer and arranger and also adjudicates and plays on a freelance basis.
+Don had considerable experience as a conductor of brass bands including Desford, Fodens and the City of Coventry, and was Musical Director of Leicester University Symphonic Concert Band.

 Brian qualified as a music teacher in 1967 and until recently was Director of Performing Arts at Guthlaxton College, Leicestershire's only specialist Arts College.
 He taught GCSE Music, A level Music and Music Technology and introduced BTEC Diplomas courses in Music and Music Theatre.
 Under his leadership and direction, the college achieved national recognition for music and the performing arts, being awarded Arts Mark Gold on successive occasions.
 The Guthlaxton Concert Band and Big Band toured abroad extensively and appeared in the finals of the National Concert Band Festival and Music for Youth on a number of occasions.
 The college also enjoyed an outstanding reputation for its Musical Theatre productions.